Karen Majewski - Mayor of Hamtramck

 Mayor Majewski is a former executive director of the Polish American Historical Association and on the board of the Dekaban Foundation.
 In 2001 she organized the Detroit Historical Museum exhibit, The Polish Presence in Detroit, and her award-winning book, Traitors and True Poles: Narrating a Polish-American Identity, was published in 2003.
 She continues to publish regularly, is a frequent speaker at conferences, and is employed by the Community Economic Adjustment Program at the University of Michigan’s Institute for Research on Labor, Employment and the Economy.

 Karen Majewski began public service on the City of Hamtramck’s Historical Commission.
 She served on city council and as city council president and mayor pro tem before being elected Hamtramck’s first woman mayor in 2005.
-She was re-elected in 2009.
+She was re-elected in 2009, and again in 2013.
 She sits on the Board of Wayne-Metropolitan Community Action Agency and of the Michigan Suburbs Alliance.
 She is Vice President of the Michigan Municipal League.

 Email Mayor Karen Majewski at firstname.lastname@example.org or use the following form.